Do you want to stop negative thoughts from affecting you so much?

 The more I’ve done this, the more aware of my patterns I’ve become.
-If you want to supercharge your awareness, I recommend you pick up meditation.
+If you want to supercharge your awareness, try awareness practices such as qigong, yoga, tai chi, or meditation.

-I’ve been meditating regularly since 2006, and it has made a tremendous difference in my ability to not get sucked into negative thinking patterns.
+I’ve been meditating regularly since 2006, and it has made a noticeable difference in my ability to not get sucked into negative thinking patterns.